UROM-KTE/ws_data_uploader/README.md

 - Thanks to all contributors who have helped shape this project

 ---

+*Időkép" and "idokep.hu" are registered trademarks and/or products of Időkép Kft.
+This project is not affiliated with, endorsed by, or sponsored by Időkép Kft.
+All rights to the Időkép name, logo, services, and products belong to Időkép Kft.*

+*This application is designed to work with weather station hardware created by Időkép, but is an independent, third-party tool.
+All trademarks, service marks, trade names, and product names referenced in this project are the property of their respective owners.*

 *This project is designed for educational and research purposes.
 Always verify weather data with official sources for critical applications.*